jambonz/helm-charts/README.md

 Once you have installed the helm chart for the first, it will take a bit for all components to be downloaded, installed and transition to the running state.
 This is because the mysql database schema will be created and seeded with initial data, any many of the Pods will wait for the database to become available (via an initContainer) before starting their containers.

-Once the system is up and running, you will want to query the 4 ingress controllers to the the IPs that have been assigned to them.
+Once the system is up and running, you will want to query the 4 ingress controllers to view the the IP addresses that have been assigned.

 ```bash
 $ kubectl -n jambonz get ingress